-What Is Unlimited Paid Time Off (PTO) and How Does It Work?
+What Is Unlimited Paid Time Off (PTO)?
+(With Pros and Cons)

 Unlimited paid time off (PTO) is a structure in which employees are not assigned a set number of paid days off at the start of the year.
 Instead, employees are provided with the freedom to take time off when needed as long as doing so will not disrupt business.
 This provides significant flexibility as an employee and rewards productive use of work hours.